kotsinas/kotsinas/README.md

 ## About Me

-I am Georgios Kotsinas, a dedicated professional seeking opportunities in the fields of Data Engineering, Data Analysis, or Data Management.
+I am seeking opportunities in the fields of Data Engineering, Data Analysis, or Data Management.
 With a strong academic background, I am eager to contribute to innovative projects and drive data-driven decision-making processes.

 ---